 Capitalism’s Scarcity or a Mother’s Abundance?

-Old Testament priests demand from the people money and consumables such as grain and animals from the people’s labor, “burnt offerings and sacrifices will be acceptable on my altar.”
-Priests burned some of the people’s offerings and sacrifices but stored most for themselves, in the Temple.
-The Temple operated as an early bank for rulers … Continue reading “Capitalism’s Scarcity or a Mother’s Abundance?”
+The Old Testament reading includes priests demanding material resources from the people’s labor, “burnt offerings and sacrifices will be acceptable on my altar.”
+Priests burned some of the people’s offerings but stored most for themselves, in the Temple.
+The Temple operated as an early bank for rulers to withdraw deposits from the people’s labor with … Continue reading “Capitalism’s Scarcity or a Mother’s Abundance?”

 Healed of the Herd